Visit Bathsheba, Barbados

 More sweeping views are on offer at the Cotton Tower, an old signal station set on a hill just inland.
 From here, you’ll get a panoramic view of the ‘Scotland District’, Barbados’ hilly highlands.
 The region of steep cliffs, unusual rock formations and folded hills, is the only above-water section of a submarine mountain range that stretches from Trinidad to Puerto Rico.
 Its highest point, Mount Hillaby (340 m/1115 ft) can be seen in the distance.

-Suggested Bathsheba itinerary
+Suggested itineraries featuring Bathsheba

 This sample itinerary will give you an idea of what is possible when you travel in Bathsheba, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.